 How to look after your mental health

-Are you scared or upset about Coronavirus?
+Are you scared or upset about COVID-19?
+Are you feeling isolated in lockdown?
 Leigh has ideas for how you can look after your mental health.

 If you feel like this you need to look after your mental health.